versen/versen.github.io/content/works/funding.md

 then advise the [Executive Board](/works/executive-board) on which proposals to fund and which not, and finally to communicate decisions and feedback to the proposers.

 VERSEN also document the procedures for funding requests and help keep them transparent and consistent, or at least well-motivated.
 The relevant information is available and maintained in the [Requests for funding HOWTO](/assets/pdf/funding-v1.1.pdf).
-We can be contacted at mailto:funding@version.nl, as described in that document.
+We can be contacted at [funding@versen.nl](mailto:funding@versen.nl), as described in that document.

 ### Contributors